spookylukey/django-views-the-right-way/docs/_sources/common-context-data.rst.txt

 * Mixins often tie you into inheritance trees for organising things.
 In reality, instead of trees you often want a mix-and-match approach to including data or functionality.
-Mixins do support that, at least in this case, but if you imagine that you'll have a neat hierarchy involving a ``HelpPageMixin`` that provides both context data and some other functionality, you'll quickly be disappointed when things don't turn out that simple, and you find yourself in a tangle.
+Mixins do support that, at least in this case, but if you imagine that you'll have a neat hierarchy involving a ``CheckoutPageMixin`` that provides both context data and some other functionality, you'll quickly be disappointed when things don't turn out that simple, and you find yourself in a tangle.

 The simple solution is the best!